glueckler/swifswap/planning.md

 Problem
 -------

-- Are competitors fail because they base their online trading on money
+- Our competitors fail because they base their online trading on money
 - We'd like to quickly access a list of belongings others are willing to swap, and offer something of our own in exchange